tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/chile.rst

 .. note::
    *Chile - E-Invoicing Delivery Guide* has a dependency with *Chile - Facturación Electrónica*.
-   Odoo will install the dependency automatically when the Delivery Guide module is installed.
+   CoquiAPPs will install the dependency automatically when the Delivery Guide module is installed.

 The Delivery Guide module includes sending the DTE to SII and the stamp in PDF reports for deliveries.